Unity-Technologies/ClusterDisplay/source/com.unity.cluster-display/Documentation~/index.md

 ### Installation

-To set up and build a Unity project in order to use it for Cluster Display, you must install some specific packages according to your needs.
-These packages are currently [experimental](#experimental-packages), and as such, are not publicly available through Unity's Package Manager.
-Therefore, you must get them from GitHub and install them manually.

-To do so, you can reference them in the user project's Packages/manifest.json file using a relative path such as, for example:
-<br />`com.unity.cluster-display.cluster-display": "file:../../Packages/com.unity.cluster-display.cluster-display`
+This package is currently experimental and not publicly available through Unity's Package Manager.
+[See the documentation for installing a package from a local folder](https://docs.unity3d.com/Manual/upm-ui-local.html).

-### Quadro Sync
+### Swap Barriers

-Through Quadro Sync, NvAPI provides the capability to synchronize the buffer swaps of a group of DirectX swap chains.
-This extension also provides the capability to synchronize the buffer swaps of different swaps groups, which may reside on distributed systems on a network using a swap barrier.
-It’s essential to coordinate the back buffer swap between nodes, so it can stay perfectly synchronized for a large number of displays.

-Limitations:

--   Swap features are only supported on Windows Vista and higher.
+Swap Barriers provide the the ability to acheive Frame Lock + Genlock across nodes and displays when using NVIDIA Quadro Sync II boards alongisde a Quadro GPU.
+There are several prerequisites for leverage Swap Barriers.

+- Custom Unity Editor build
--   They are also only supported on 11 and 12 (for the moment).
+- Only supported on DirectX 11 or DirectX 12.
--   You must have one or multiple Quadro Sync boards connected to your selected NVIDIA Quadro GPUs.
+- Requires one or more [NVIDIA Quadro GPU](https://www.nvidia.com/en-us/design-visualization/quadro/)s.
--   You must use Unity 2020.2 (see [NVIDIA Quadro Sync II](../../../README.md))
+- Requires one or more [NVIDIA Quadro Sync II](https://www.nvidia.com/en-us/design-visualization/solutions/quadro-sync/) boards.